What is COLLEGE?

 COLLEGE is more than just shorthand for the first-year Civic, Liberal, and Global Education requirement: it signals the purpose of the courses, and a vision for what a college experience can be.
 Going to college is not just about acquiring the ability to make a living, but about exploring what makes living worthwhile.
 It’s also about developing the skills that empower and enable us to live together: in our own communities, in a diverse nation, and in a globally connected society.

-Fulfill the requirement with one course.
+Take two courses in different quarters.
 Choose from a selection of courses on liberal education, civic engagement, and global perspectives.

 Education as Self-Fashioning (ESF)